jimjonesbr/oai_fdw/README.md

 If the OAI Foreign Data Wrapper receives a `badResumptionToken` error during a sequence of incomplete list requests it will assume that the `resumptionToken` has either expired or is invalid in some other way.
 There is no way to resume the list request sequence in this case; the user must start the list request again.

-If a harvester receives some other error then there is an unrecoverable problem with the list request sequence; the user must start the list request again.
+If a harvester receives some other error, there is an unrecoverable problem with the list request sequence; the user must start the list request again.

 ## [Limitations](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#limitations)

 * **PostgreSQL**: The OAI Foreign Data Wrapper currently supports only PostgreSQL 11 or higher.
 * **Aggregate and Join Push-down**: Aggregate functions and joins are not pushed down to the OAI repository, as such features are not foreseen by the OAI-PMH protocol.
 This means that aggregate and join operations will pull all necessary data from the server and then will perform the operations on the client side.
-The same applies for [Aggregate Expressions](https://www.postgresql.org/docs/14/sql-expressions.html#SYNTAX-AGGREGATES) and [Window Functions](https://www.postgresql.org/docs/current/tutorial-window.html).
+The same applies for [Aggregate Expressions](https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-AGGREGATES) and [Window Functions](https://www.postgresql.org/docs/current/tutorial-window.html).
-* **Data from OAI Requests are always pulled entirely**: The OAI Foreign Data Wrapper sort of translates SQL Queries to standard OAI-PMH HTTP requests in order access the data sets, which is basically limited to [ListRecords](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListRecords) or [ListIdentifiers](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListIdentifiers) requests (in case the node `content` isn't listed in the `SELECT` clause).
+* **Data from OAI Requests are always pulled entirely**: The OAI Foreign Data Wrapper sort of translates SQL Queries to standard OAI-PMH HTTP requests in order to access the data sets, which is basically limited to [ListRecords](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListRecords) or [ListIdentifiers](http://www.openarchives.org/OAI/openarchivesprotocol.html#ListIdentifiers) requests (in case the node `content` isn't listed in the `SELECT` clause).
 These OAI requests cannot be altered to only partially retrieve information, so the requests result sets will always be downloaded entirely - even if not used in the `SELECT` clause.
 * **Operators**: The OAI-PMH supports [selective harvesting](http://www.openarchives.org/OAI/openarchivesprotocol.html#SelectiveHarvesting) with only a few attributes and operators and `oai_nodes`: